Find schools that offer these popular programs

 Fresno City College was established in 1910 and was the first community college in California.
 It offers three Certificates of Completion in Culinary Arts.

 Certificates of Completion in Basic, Intermediate and Advanced Culinary Arts

-Through these certificates, students learn how to prepare food, assess its nutritional content and present it.
-Learners study cooking techniques and learn how to prevent food borne illness.
+Through these certificate programs, students learn how to prepare food, assess its nutritional content and present it.
+Learners study cooking techniques and learn how to prevent foodborne illness.
 Courses include nutrition and health, food prep, food production and an internship in food service.
-The basic culinary arts certificate is 7.5 credits, the intermediate program is 8.5 credits and the advanced culinary arts certificate is 12 credits.
+The basic culinary arts certificate is 8.5 credits, the intermediate program is 7.5 credits and the advanced culinary arts certificate is 12 credits.